How to Set Achievable Staff Growth Goals

 Specific

 Do not set arbitrary, generic goals — be specific about what you want to accomplish.
 For example, a goal to improve your customer service is not specific.
-Instead, form a goal, such as “Hire three customer service specialists with XYZ skills in order to boost capacity when it comes to handling customer service inquiries.”
+Instead, form a goal, such as “Hire three customer service specialists with XYZ skills to boost capacity when it comes to handling customer service inquiries.”

 Measurable